sinseman44/koolnova-BMS-Integration/README.md

 **koolnova-BMS-Integration** is an integration of koolnova system into Home Assistant using BMS (Building Management System) and Modbus RTU (RS485) protocol.

 > [!WARNING]
-> Koolnova 1.0 and Koolnova 2.0 use different Modbus register tables.
-This integration supports Koolnova 1.0 and includes Koolnova 2.0 support with a version selector and automatic detection.
-Koolnova 2.0 advanced registers are exposed progressively and should still be considered advanced configuration until validated on more real installations.
+> Koolnova 1.0 and Koolnova 2.0 do not expose all system features in the same way.
+This integration supports both versions with a version selector and automatic detection.
+Koolnova 2.0 advanced entities are exposed progressively and should still be considered advanced configuration until validated on more real installations.

 ## Building Management System (BMS)